 (i) such discount is established in terms of an agreement entered into at or before the time of such supply and specifically linked to relevant invoices; and

-From above, we can classify discount based on time of discounts –
+From above, we can classify GST on discount based on time of discounts –

 (2) Post sale Discounts.

 Discounts that are given before or at the time of sale can be deducted from transaction value at the time of sale; no GST will be levied on the same.
-However, such discounts shall be mentioned on the tax invoice.
+However, such discounts shall be mentioned on the GST tax invoice (GST sales invoice).

 Example 1 – Mr X sells goods to Mr Y worth Rs 50,000 and gives Rs 1000 discount for cash payment.
 GST applicable is 18%.
 Transaction value and GST will be calculated as follows –